gsoft-inc/wl-squide/docs/guides/federated-tabs.md

 To decouple the navigation items, similar to what is done for regular federated pages, we'll utilize the [registerNavigationItem](../reference/runtime/runtime-class.md#register-navigation-items) function.
 In this case, we'll also use the [menuId](../reference/runtime/runtime-class.md#register-navigation-items-for-a-specific-menu) option.
 Defining the `menuId` option will enable the `FederatedTabsLayout` to retrieve navigation items exclusively for the federated tab component.

-First, let's register the navigation items with the `menuId` option:
+First, let's register the navigation items with the `menuId` option.
+For this example the `menuId` will be `/federated-tabs` (it can be anything):

 ```tsx !#19 remote-module-1/src/register.tsx
 import type { ModuleRegisterFunction, Runtime } from "@squide/react-router";